 Things to consider:

-- Students must apply for admission, turn in a Part-Time Early Start Program form signed by the parent/guardian and the high school principal to the Admissions Office at OCC, and meet the prerequisite before they will be permitted to register for classes.
+- Students must apply for admission, turn in an Early Start Petition signed by the parent/guardian and the High School principal to the Enrollment Center, located on the 1st floor of Watson Hall at OCC, and meet all prerequisites before they will be permitted to register for classes.

 - Enrolling in college courses creates a permanent record (college transcript).